 Michael K. Young was reared as a Latter-day Saint.
 When he enrolled at BYU he carried only modest expectations for his future.
 But one professor changed forever his outlook on the value of education.
 As a result, he graduated from BYU with highest honors and went on to a distinguished graduate career at the Harvard University law school.
 After serving two clerkships—one for Chief Justice William H. Rehnquist of the United States Supreme Court—he taught at the school of law of Columbia University, where he was the Director of the Center for Japanese Legal Studies.
 While on leave from Columbia University, he also served as Deputy Undersecretary of State for Economic Affairs and Ambassador for Trade and Environmental Affairs.
-Currently he serves as dean of the George Washington University Law School.
+He served as dean of the George Washington University Law School when this was published.
 He has been a visiting professor at the law faculties of the University of Tokyo, Waseda University, and Nihon University.
-He is also a member and vice-chair of the U.S. Commission on International Religious Freedom, established by the International Religious Freedom Act of 1988.
+He was also a member and vice-chair of the U.S. Commission on International Religious Freedom, established by the International Religious Freedom Act of 1988, at the time of publication.
 Dean Young and his wife, Suzan, are the parents of three children.

 When Professor Jim Kearl asked me to contribute to a book of essays on the topic of finding God at BYU, my first response was typically flippant: I did not know that he was lost, and lost at BYU of all places.
 However, I have enormous respect for Professor Kearl, great affection for BYU, and a deep and abiding testimony of the existence of God.
 The combination of all those sentiments persuaded me that the topic deserved more serious reflection and consideration.